-- provide at least 40% affordable housing that meets locally identified affordable housing needs which must be allocated in accordance with Policy GSNP 6 Allocation of affordable housing; - ii. a mix of house sizes and tenures incorporating predominantly smaller units (1 and 2 bedroom units) suitable for older people seeking to downsize and younger adults seeking their first homes; - iii. provide a site specific flood risk assessment and mitigation strategy, demonstrating that the surface water flow path across the site is maintained and all flood risk, both on the site and elsewhere, can be managed safely over the lifetime of the development, considering the impact of climate change to the satisfaction of the Environment Agency, Local Lead Flood Authority and the District Council. - iv.
-Finished floor levels of all dwellings must be at least 300mm above existing ground levels unless demonstrated in the flood mitigation strategy that such measures are not required; - iv. provide a safe vehicular access to and from the site and to the satisfaction of the local highways authority; - v. provide off-street parking spaces (for cars and cycles) dedicated to each dwelling, alongside further visitor parking, to meet the needs generated by the development and in line with Local Plan standards; - vi. safeguard a suitable access for the maintenance of foul drainage infrastructure; - vii. provide an ecological survey to determine the presence of protected species, measures for their protection and ecological enhancement; and viii.provide an archaeological evaluation secured by condition on any planning consent.
+- i. provide at least 40% affordable housing that meets locally identified affordable housing needs; - ii. provide a mix of house sizes and tenures incorporating predominantly smaller units (1 and 2 bedroom units) suitable for older people seeking to downsize and younger adults seeking their first homes; - iii.
+In consultation with the Environment Agency, the Local Lead Flood Authority and the District Council, provide a site specific flood risk assessment and mitigation strategy, demonstrating that the surface water flow path across the site is maintained and all flood risk, both on the site and elsewhere, can be managed safely over the lifetime of the development, considering the impact of climate change; - iv.
+Finished floor levels of all dwellings must be at least 300mm above existing ground levels unless demonstrated in the flood mitigation strategy that such measures are not required; - iv. provide a safe vehicular access to and from the site; - v. provide off-street parking spaces (for cars and cycles) dedicated to each dwelling, alongside further visitor parking, to meet the needs generated by the development and in line with Local Plan standards; - vi. make provision for a suitable access for the maintenance of foul drainage infrastructure; - vii. provide an ecological survey to determine the presence of protected species, measures for their protection and ecological enhancement; and viii. provide an archaeological evaluation secured by condition on any planning consent.

-Development will be expected to contribute to the improved quality, visibility and identification of the B645 Pedestrian Crossing to enable residents to safely cross The Green and to access the recreation ground.
+Subject to the tests set out in Paragraph 57 of the NPPF (December 2023), development will be expected to contribute to the improved quality, visibility and identification of the B645 Pedestrian Crossing to enable residents to safely cross The Green and to access the recreation ground.